softwarefactory-project/sf-operator/doc/user/nodepool_config_repository.md

 ### dib-ansible

-[dib-ansible](../../controllers/static/nodepool/dib-ansible.py) is an alternative [dib-cmd](https://zuul-ci.org/docs/nodepool/latest/configuration.html#attr-diskimages.dib-cmd) wrapper that we provide within the `sf-operator` project.
+`dib-ansible` (1) is an alternative [dib-cmd](https://zuul-ci.org/docs/nodepool/latest/configuration.html#attr-diskimages.dib-cmd) wrapper that we provide within the `sf-operator` project.
 It is a `dib-cmd` wrapper to the `ansible-playbook` command.
+{ .annotate }

+1. For implementation details, the wrapper can be found at [controllers/static/nodepool/dib-ansible.py](https://raw.githubusercontent.com/softwarefactory-project/sf-operator/master/controllers/static/nodepool/dib-ansible.py)

 We recommend using `dib-ansible` to externalize the image build process on at least one image builder machine.